 Mid to late September isn’t all about going back to school, football games and fall foliage – this time period also ushers in a few bugs, viruses and other sicknesses.
 Here are some of the most common fall illnesses.

 Winter doesn’t hold a monopoly on the flu; in fact, autumn is the time when the flu starts.
 Fall’s cooler temperatures often take us by surprise, giving the virus a chance to take hold.
 Thankfully, a flu vaccine can help prevent the onset of influenza.
-Best of all, flu shots are just $25 at all Urgent Care Extra walk-in clinics!
+Best of all, flu shots are just $25 at all Banner Urgent Care walk-in clinics!

 One of autumn’s most prevalent autumn stomach inflammation disorders, norovirus is a contagious virus that impacts more than 20 million Americans annually.
 Typical symptoms include cramps, nausea, vomiting and diarrhea.